joelsite/joelsite.github.io/_includes/footer.md

-A Divine Service Copyright &copy 2016
+A Divine Service Copyright &copy; 2016